Education in Haiti: Post Occupation (1931–1946)

 Although the American Occupation officially ended in 1934 (with some aspects, such as finance and customs, actually continuing until 1947), the U.S. personnel running the Technical Service of Agriculture and Vocational Education (Service Technique de l'Agriculture et de l'Enseignement Professionnel) left in October 1931.
 Important changes in rural education began to be effected following their departure and the naming of Maurice Dartigue as Director of Rural Education (from 1931 to 1941).
 Significant innovations in urban education were made later when Dartigue was appointed Minister of Public Instruction, Agriculture and Labor, serving from 1941 to late 1945.

 Initially, the Haitian Government was faced with a dilemma: where to house this service that the Occupation had created.
 The antiquated Department of Public Instruction was deemed unsuitable, as it had not been reorganized at any time in the past decade.
 As a result, the Technical Service was split in two, forming the National Service of Agricultural Production and Rural Education (Service National de la Production Agricole et de l'Enseignement Rural), under the Department of Agriculture, and the National Service of Vocational Education (Service National de l'Enseignement Professionnel), placed under the Department of Labor.

-Haitian Educational System has always been more than just a formal process — it’s seen as a pathway to opportunity and a means to break the cycle of poverty.
-Despite significant challenges, the Haitian people value learning and see it as a source of hope for future generations.
+Haitian Educational System is seen as a pathway to opportunity and a means to break the cycle of poverty.
+Despite challenges, the Haitian people value learning and see it as a source of hope for future generations.

 The Haitianization of the system meant that Haitians would take the place of American teachers and administrators formerly in charge of the rural and vocational schools and that students would be presented with an approach to education that was relevant to their needs and to their milieu, a truly revolutionary concept for Haiti.
 This was augmented with books written specifically for Haitian children by rural-education specialists, including the ground-breaking Géographie locale (Local Geography) by Maurice Dartigue and André Liautaud, and in that same year (1931) Dartigue's civics textbook, Les Problèmes de la Communauté (The Problems of the Community), to help form good citizens.

 This was also a chance to introduce a modern curriculum, one that combined a practical foundation in agriculture and manual trades with "book learning," i.e., the three Rs, elements of Haitian history and geography, social sciences, hygiene, and physical education – subjects that were of relevance to the children and their environment.
 It was also an opportunity to establish new teaching methods and for teachers to undergo proper training and, in many cases, retraining.
 Prior to 1931, the prevalent opinion had been that any individual with a certain amount of culture was capable of working in the various fields of education.
 This ignored the fact that education is both an art and a science that can only be organized and directed by competent specialists.
 The proper formation of teachers would also lead to the professionalization of education and to providing status and dignity for the profession.